 - Are there any jobs in the areas that I am interested in

 For some teens your final year results will determine your pathway.
 Many schools have careers and transition support teachers who can help you to navigate the pathways.
 Once you have made some decisions about your pathway you need to plan how to progress with your choice.
 There are some general considerations that you will need to think about:

 - What is my first choice and what is my plan if I am not successful

 - Where will my further study or work be located

 - Will I still be living at home

 - How far will I have to travel and can I get my drivers licence

 - How have I managed my ADHD at school and what will I need to do now to make sure I can manage my future needs

 In helping you to plan and consider your choices, it is a good idea to set yourself goals.
-In your planning you also need to remember that if you have a further learning disability such as Autism Spectrum Disorder(ASD) or Intellectual Disability(ID) then this will may have an impact on planning and choices.
+In your planning you also need to remember that if you have a further learning disability such as Autism Spectrum Disorder(ASD) then this will may have an impact on planning and choices.